-- The Departmental Committee on Defence and Foreign Relations was constituted on 17th June, 2009 pursuant to provisions of Standing Order 198 (1) and (2).
-Under the provisions of Standing Order 198 (3) the Committee is mandated to:- - (i) investigate, inquire into, and report on all matters relating to the mandate, management, activities, administrations, operations and estimates of the assigned Ministries and departments; - (ii) study the Programme and policy objectives of the Ministries and departments and the effectiveness for the implementation; - (iii) study and review all legislation referred to it; - (iv) study, assess and analyse the relative success of the Ministries and departments as measured by the results obtained as compared with its stated objectives; - (v)investigate and inquire into all matters relating to the assigned Ministries and departments as they may deem necessary, and as may be referred to them by the House or a Minister; and - (vi) make reports and recommendations to the House as often as possible, including recommendation of proposed legislation. - 2.
-The Committee oversees the performance of the following Ministries and Government Department:- - (i) Defence; - (ii) Foreign Affairs; - (iii) East African Community and;
+The Departmental Committee on Defence and Foreign Relations is established pursuant to provisions of Standing Order 198 (1).
+The committee was reconstituted on 17th June, 2009 following the adoption of the new standing orders by the House.
+Under the provisions of Standing Order 198 (3) the Committee is mandated to:-

+- (a). investigate, inquire into, and report on all matters relating to the mandate, management, activities, administration, operations and estimates of the assigned Ministries and departments; - (b). study the Programme and policy objectives of the Ministries and departments and the effectiveness of the implementation; - (c). study and review all legislation referred to it; - (d). study, assess and analyse the relative success of the Ministries and departments as measured by the results obtained as compared with its stated objectives; - (e). investigate and inquire into all matters relating to the assigned Ministries and departments as they may deem necessary, and as may be referred to them by the House or a Minister; and - (f). make reports and recommendations to the House as often as possible, including recommendation of proposed legislation.